Moe-Salim91156/Fetch_Script/README1.md

 - EBS Volumes
 - Network ACLs

-The results are stored in `resources.db` and summarized/displayed in the terminal.
+The results are summarized and displayed in the terminal.

 ## Prerequisites